NickPattas/website/content/posts/Huntrixx Card/index.md

 ![](assets/img/20251117160316.png)
 ![](assets/img/20251117160706.png)

-Whit this set up is really easy to create multiple complex masking systems for different kind of effects procedurally.
+With this setup it is really easy to create multiple complex masking systems for different kinds of effects procedurally.

 ![](assets/img/20251117161104.png)
 ![](assets/img/20251117161154.png)

 This project was just a study on shaders and complex masks.
-Although, it is not meant to be a actual game asset I tried to keep it as efficient as possible and built the shader as a real procedural tool.
+Although it is not meant to be an actual game asset, I tried to keep it as efficient as possible and built the shader as a real procedural tool.

 I hope that you found this breakdown interesting and inspiring.
-If you try it for yourself or have anything similar already developed don't hesitate to reaching out to discuss about it.
+If you try it for yourself or have anything similar already developed don't hesitate to reach out to discuss it.
 There are always new tips and tricks that I would love to learn.

 ---